stvaruzek/xslt-message-filter/README.md

 > Explanation:
 > 1. The identity rule/template copies all nodes "as-is".
-> 2. The stylesheet contains a top-level `<ns:WhiteList>` element whose `<name>` children specify all white-listed element's names -- the elements that are to be preserved with their structural relationships in the document.
+> 2. The stylesheet contains a top-level `<ns:WhiteList>` element whose `<name>` children specify all whitelisted element's names -- the elements that are to be preserved with their structural relationships in the document.
 > 3. The second template is overriding the identity template.
-It doesn't process (deletes) any element that is not white-listed and has no descendant that is white-listed.`
+It doesn't process (deletes) any element that is not whitelisted and has no descendant that is whitelisted.`

 # Let's Try It Out
 Fire up your browser and go to [http://xsltransform.net/](http://xsltransform.net/) or download source code from this repository and run it locally.